cpplibv/vsig/README.md

 Accumulators can interrupt distribution (useful for logical shortcuts) or can change the return type (useful for not loosing precision).

 Examples:
-- AccumulatorAnd\<T> - Evaluate return values as logical AND with shortcut.
+- `AccumulatorAnd<T>` - Evaluate return values as logical AND with shortcut.
-- AccumulatorCounter\<T> - Ignores original return value and returns the count of call delivery.
+- `AccumulatorCounter<T>` - Ignores original return value and returns the count of call delivery.
-- AccumulatorLast\<T> - Returns the last return value.
+- `AccumulatorLast<T>` - Returns the last return value.
-- AccumulatorLimiter\<T, N> - Ignores original return value and limit the count of call delivery to N.
+- `AccumulatorLimiter<T, N>` - Ignores original return value and limit the count of call delivery to N.
-- AccumulatorSum\<T> - Summarizes the return values.
+- `AccumulatorSum<T>` - Summarizes the return values.

 #### call_syntax
 Special module.
 Determines the arguments and the return type.

 Example:
-- Signal\<> - void return value with no argument
+- `Signal<>` - void return value with no argument
-- Signal\<int> - void return value with one int as argument
+- `Signal<int>` - void return value with one int as argument
-- Signal\<int(double)> - int return value with one double as argument
+- `Signal<int(double)>` - int return value with one double as argument

 #### condition
 Determines the pre-condition of call forwarding.

 Example:
-- ConditionDynamic\<Args...> - Allows run time condition change.
+- `ConditionDynamic<Args...>` - Allows run time condition change.
 Adds setCondition(F) (F is bool(Args...) like function object).
-- ConditionStatic\<F> - Allows compile time condition change where (F is bool(Args...) like function type).
+- `ConditionStatic<F>` - Allows compile time condition change where (F is bool(Args...) like function type).
-- ConditionSwitch - Adds enable and disable public member functions with the expected behavior into the Signal.
+- `ConditionSwitch` - Adds enable and disable public member functions with the expected behavior into the Signal.

 #### history_size
 Determines the maximum number of calls stored.

 Example:
-- history_size\<N> - sets the maximum number of calls stored to N, 0 means no limit.
+- `history_size<N>` - sets the maximum number of calls stored to N, 0 means no limit.

 #### routing_logic
 Determines the routing logic.

 Example:
-- RoutingFirstArgAsAddress\<T> - Route calls by choosing the first argument of the call and matches against the output's value
+- `RoutingFirstArgAsAddress<T>` - Using the first argument of the call and matches against the output's value
-- RoutingFirstArgAsInRange\<T> - Route calls by choosing the first argument of the call and matches against the output's range
+- `RoutingFirstArgAsInRange<T>` - Using the first argument of the call and matches against the output's range

 #### thread_policy
 Determines the multi thread policy.

 Example:
-- SingleThread
+- `SingleThread`
-- MultiThread
+- `MultiThread`

 ## Multi Thread support
 There is full multi-thread support.